mydrive/mydrive.github.io/posts/bath_ruby.md

 To wrap up, and as it was Friday, we sent a massive [Happy Friday Hug](https://twitter.com/BathRuby/status/576419163750731776) and then went for some free beers and snacks that I'm sure everyone enjoyed.

-And that was it.
-We're really looking forward to 2016's edition!!
+And that was it, but before closing this post, We'd like to remark how well the conference was organised, We really enjoyed it and We're really looking forward to 2016's edition!!